 The next Yarnworker Weave-Along gets under way the week of October 23, 2017.
 The link will be ready before the weekend.
 I’ll post the link to patrons first and then email the link to everyone who is on the Yarnworker mailing list and has checked “weave-alongs” as a special interest.
-Create a beautiful table runner in time to add a handwoven touch to your Thanksgiving table (for US weavers ;).
+Create a beautiful table runner in time to add a handwoven touch to your Thanksgiving table.

 Here is the who, what, when, and where info to date:

 This weave-along is designed for the advanced beginner.
 I assume that you have already woven a few projects, can warp your loom without assistance, and that you have a basic understanding of the terminology.
 The technique used in this project isn’t difficult, however the underlying theory behind it—reading drafts and creating drawdowns—may be challenging for some.
 That said, don’t be afraid to jump in.
 You don’t know what you can do until you try and that’s what weave-alongs are all about!

 Pattern: Twill Be Done Runner from Handwoven Home.

 Warp: 2-ply worsted weight recycled cotton (1,001 yd [915 m]/lb): 189 yd (173 m) blue green.
 Shown in: Berroco Indigo (95% recycled cotton/5% other recycled fibers, 219 yd [200 m]/3 oz skein): #6432 High-rise.